-The principal will ensure that an Individual Anaphylaxis Health Care Plan is developed in consultation with the student's parents/guardians, for any student who has been diagnosed by a medical practitioner as being at risk of anaphylaxis.

-The Individual Anaphylaxis Health Care Plan will be in place as soon as practicable after the student is enrolled and where possible before their first day of school.

-The student's Individual Anaphylaxis Health Care Plan will be reviewed, in consultation with the student's parents/guardians:

-- annually, and as applicable,

-- if the student's condition changes,

-- immediately after the student has an anaphylactic reaction.

-It is the responsibility of the parent/guardian to:

-- provide an ASCIA Action Plan completed by the child's medical practitioner, together with a current photo, - inform the school if their child's medical condition changes, and if relevant provide an updated ASCIA Action Plan.
+- The principal will ensure that an Individual Anaphylaxis Health Care Plan is developed in consultation with the student's parents/guardians, for any student who has been diagnosed by a medical practitioner as being at risk of anaphylaxis. - The Individual Anaphylaxis Health Care Plan will be in place as soon as practicable after the student is enrolled and where possible before their first day of school. - The student's Individual Anaphylaxis Health Care Plan will be reviewed, in consultation with the student's parents/guardians: - o annually, and as applicable, - o if the student's condition changes, - o immediately after the student has a possible exposure to an allergen. - It is the responsibility of the parent/quardian to: - o provide an ASCIA Action Plan completed by the child's medical practitioner, together with a current photo. - o inform the school if their child's medical condition changes. - o if relevant provide an updated ASCIA Action Plan. - The ASCIA Action Plan should include: - o Confirmed allergens. - o The first aid response. - Prescribed medications including instructions on Adrenaline Auto injector administration. - o Details of the medical practitioner completing the Action Plan.